Is Business Insurance Tax-Deductible?

-If you own a for-profit business, ordinary and necessary business expenses can be deducted from your taxes, and that includes the cost of insurance.
-An ordinary business expense in this context is one that is common within your industry.
+If you own a for-profit business, ordinary and necessary business expenses can be deducted from your taxes, including the cost of insurance.
+In this context, an ‘ordinary business expense’ is one that is common within your industry.
 A necessary business expense, as defined by the IRS, is both “helpful and appropriate” for running the business.

 How Business Insurance Factors Into the Tax Deduction Equation